bosoninfo/Resource_Power-BI-Desktop/Chapter02/README.md

 `Ribbon` -> `Home` -> `Get data` -> `More...`

-Power BI Service has access to a limited number of types of data connections.
-But Power BI Desktop is toally different.
-We have six primary data sources.
-You can always search a particular type of data you want to retrieve in the seraching box.
+Power BI Service offers access to a limited number of data connections.
+However, Power BI Desktop provides a wider range of options with six primary data sources.
+You can easily search for a specific data type to retrieve using the search box.

 **:arrow_forward: File**

-- Excel, Text/CSV, XML, SharePoint folder...
+- Examples: Excel, Text/CSV, XML, SharePoint folder, etc.

 **:arrow_forward: Database**

-- SQL Server, Access, Jethro (Beta), IBM Informix database (Beta)..., and some of theses are in beta
+- Examples: SQL Server, Access, Jethro (Beta), IBM Informix database (Beta), etc. Note that some of these are in beta.

 **:arrow_forward: Power Platform**

-- Power BI is part of the Microsoft's Power Platform, such as Power BI datasets, Power BI dataflows.
+- Power BI is part of Microsoft's Power Platform, which includes Power BI datasets and Power BI dataflows.

-- Dataverse: the updated version of the Common Data Service (Legacy).
-- It is used by all the tools in the Power Platform and other applications like Microsoft Teams.
+- **Dataverse**: This is the updated version of the Common Data Service (Legacy).
+It is used by all tools within the Power Platform and other applications like Microsoft Teams.

 **:arrow_forward: Azure**

-- Cloud services: Azure SQL Database
+- Examples: Cloud services like Azure SQL Database.

 **:arrow_forward: Online Services**

-- Microsoft SharePoint Online, Microsoft Exchange Online, Dynamics.
-- Also including other SaaS connections, such as LinkedIn Sales Navigator, Marketo, Smartsheet, Intune Data Warehouse, Webtrends Analytics...
+- Examples: Microsoft SharePoint Online, Microsoft Exchange Online, Dynamics, LinkedIn Sales Navigator, Marketo, Smartsheet, Intune Data Warehouse, Webtrends Analytics, and other SaaS connections.

 **:arrow_forward: Other**

-- If the data source you are looking for is not in the list, choose Other.
-We have Web, SharePoint list, Microsoft Exchange.
-- But, we also have the ability to retrieve data using OData feed, ODBC or OLE DB, which means we can connect to almost any data source even if there isn't a pre-built connection for it.
+If the data source you're looking for isn't listed, choose 'Other'.
+Examples include Web, SharePoint list, Microsoft Exchange, OData feed, ODBC, and OLE DB.
+This means you can connect to almost any data source, even if there isn't a pre-built connection for it.

-***When we choose a data source and click connect, what happens next is based on the data source type we chose to connect to.***
+***When you choose a data source and click 'Connect', the next steps depend on the type of data source you chose to connect to.***

 ## Connect to a file: Excel

 1. `Home` -> `Excel` -> `MedianAge.xlsx`
-2. Under `Suggested Tables`, choose `Countries`, (Optional: then click on `Transform Data`), then click on `Load`.
+2. Under `Suggested Tables`, choose `Countries`, (Optional: then click on `Transform Data`)
+3. Click on `Load`.
-3. In `Data View`, you can see the data there; In `Report View`, it is empty, but you can see the data in `Fields`.
+4. In `Data View`, you can see the data; In `Report View`, it is empty, but you can see the data in `Fields`.
-4. Save this for further work. `File` -> `Save as` -> `MedianAge.pbix`.
+5. Save this for further work. `File` -> `Save as` -> `MedianAge.pbix`.
-5. Close Power BI Desktop.
+6. Close Power BI Desktop.

 ## Connect to a file: CSV